11 members (Fdemetrio, Sunset Poet, Guy E. Trepanier, JAPOV, bennash, couchgrouch, Bill Draper, 3 invisible),

 Joined: Apr 2006

 Good for Ande!!!!
 My favorite moment was when Josh and Andre shared the stage in song!
 What a class act!!
-Glad to see Vince Gill took home a Grammy, I love his song "The Reason Why"!!!
+Glad to see Vince Gill took home a Grammy, I love his song "The Reason Why"!!! smile

 Joined: Sep 2002